iamsainaresh/High-Speed-Carry-LookAhead-Adder-Subtractor-Using-Verilog/README.md

 - **carry_look_ahead_adder_subtractor.v**: Design file for the carry lookahead adder and subtractor.
 - **tb_carry_look_ahead_adder_subtractor.v**: Testbench file for simulating and verifying the design.

-The project leverages propagation and generation bits where P = A⊕B and G = A.B.
-This approach ensures high-speed arithmetic operations by reducing the carry propagation delay.
+The project leverages propagation and generation bits where P = A⊕B and G = A•B. This approach ensures high-speed arithmetic operations by reducing the carry propagation delay.

 ## Why It Is Fast